DMO-droid/Yahoo-Finance-Global-Markets-2026/Technical Analysis/technical_analysis_report.md

 | `avg_1m_return` | Average 1-month price return (%) |
 | `avg_rsi` | Mean RSI-14 across sector |

-Sector rankings are used in the Phase 3 screener to apply a **sector momentum tilt** — overweighting stocks in technically strong sectors and underweighting those in weak sectors.
+Sector rankings are used in the Phase 3 screener to apply a **sector momentum tilt** - overweighting stocks in technically strong sectors and underweighting those in weak sectors

 ---